The American Megatrends BIOS update is easy, but rushing can brick a system.

 Have a look at the list of common issues when upgrading your BIOS, using your motherboard manufacturer’s flashing tools and a USB pen drive, and the quick solutions.

-As mentioned earlier on this page, only update if the release notes or changelog from your motherboard manufacturer, e.g. ASUS, MSI, GIGABYTE, ASRock etc., mention (security) fixes or features you need, e.g. new CPU support or stability improvements, otherwise do not update.
+Only update if the release notes or changelog from your motherboard manufacturer (e.g., ASUS, MSI, GIGABYTE, ASRock) mention fixes or features you need (security fixes, new CPU support, stability improvements).
 Check your current BIOS in UEFI or Windows (msinfo32) and compare it with the version on your exact motherboard’s support page.

-In my experience, this is almost always down to the wrong file format on the USB pen.
-Format the USB Pen to FAT32 and copy the BIOS file to the root of the drive.
-Plug the USB Pen into a USB 2.0 port.
-For information, some boards need a specific filename, e.g. ASUS BIOSRenamer, GIGABYTE Q-Flash Plus).
+This is almost always down to the wrong file format on the USB pen.
+Format the USB pen to FAT32 and copy the BIOS file to the root of the drive.
+Plug the USB pen into a USB 2.0 port.
+Some boards need a specific filename (e.g., ASUS BIOSRenamer, GIGABYTE Q-Flash Plus).
 Try again and reopen the flash tool.

-Confirm you downloaded the correct BIOS file for your exact motherboard model and even the same revision number.
-BIOS files are configured at a very granular level, so such details matter.
-Remember to unzip the downloaded file to get the actual BIOS file, i.e. with the .CAP/.ROM/.BIN file extension.
+Confirm you downloaded the correct BIOS file for your exact motherboard model (and the same revision number).
+Unzip the download to get the real BIOS file (often .CAP, .ROM or .BIN).
 Some tools require a specific filename.
-If you suspect your file has been corrupted on download, download it again and double check.
+If you suspect corruption, download again and retry.

-Fortunately, many motherboards have BIOS recovery features available if the worst does happen (See recovery section further down on this page).
-For instance, ASUS has the USB BIOS Flashback, GIGABYTE has the Q-Flash Plus (no CPU/RAM) and ASRock has the Crashless BIOS.
-The MSI motherboard recovery can be limited on some motherboard models/revisions.
-Check your manual’s recovery section before flashing so you know the exact steps if something does unfortunately go wrong.
+Many motherboards have recovery features if the worst happens (see the recovery section further down the page).
+For instance, ASUS has USB BIOS Flashback, GIGABYTE has Q-Flash Plus (no CPU/RAM), and ASRock has Crashless BIOS.
+MSI recovery can be more limited on some models/revisions.
+Check your manual’s recovery section before flashing so you know the steps.

-You could update in Windows, but it is much safer to flash your BIOS using the dedicated UEFI tools provided, i.e. ASUS EZ Flash, MSI M-Flash, GIGABYTE Q-Flash, ASRock Instant Flash.
-Microsoft Windows can be susceptible to crashes, and the activity of background applications and other services running in memory adds risk.
-Use your provided UEFI services, unless the motherboard manufacturer explicitly states using the Windows-only EXE method.
+You can update in Windows, but it is much safer to flash using the dedicated UEFI tools: ASUS EZ Flash, MSI M-Flash, GIGABYTE Q-Flash, ASRock Instant Flash.
+Windows can crash, and background apps add risk.
+Use UEFI tools unless the manufacturer explicitly states a Windows-only method.

 Yes, multiple reboots and brief “hangs” are normal while different firmware regions are programmed.
-Be patient whilst the update process completes.
+Be patient while the update completes.
 Only force power-off if nothing changes for well over 30 minutes and your manual says it’s safe.

 No. BIOS updates do not touch your document files.
-They can often reset UEFI settings, i.e., your boot order, XMP, fan curves etc. Before updating, note your settings or take photos so you can quickly restore them.
+They can often reset UEFI settings (boot order, XMP, fan curves).
+Before updating, note your settings or take photos so you can restore them quickly.

-For the EZ Flash, M-Flash, Q-Flash and Instant Flash tools, you do not boot from your USB Pen, like an O/S installer would.
-For these tools, boot into your UEFI, open the flash tool, and it will detect the USB Pen.
-Only special cases, e.g, the GIGABYTE motherboard Q-Flash Plus) tool, uses a dedicated USB port and button without entering UEFI.
+For EZ Flash, M-Flash, Q-Flash and Instant Flash, you do not boot from the USB pen like an OS installer.
+Boot into UEFI, open the flash tool, and it will detect the USB pen.
+Special cases (e.g., GIGABYTE Q-Flash Plus) use a dedicated USB port and button without entering UEFI.

-This is not a good position to be in.
-However, not all is lost.
-Try clearing the BIOS configuration off the CMOS memory chip by moving the jumpers to the right pins on the motherboard, or even removing the motherboard battery (read your vendor's instructions for the detail).
-Re-enter your UEFI and check that the storage mode and boot order are correct.
-Then restore any custom settings.
-If you are still having issues, follow your vendor's recovery procedure (Flashback / Q-Flash Plus / Crashless BIOS) with a known-good BIOS file.
+Try clearing the BIOS configuration (CMOS) using the jumper method or by removing the motherboard battery (follow the vendor instructions).
+Re-enter UEFI and confirm storage mode and boot order.
+Restore custom settings.
+If still stuck, follow your vendor’s recovery procedure (Flashback / Q-Flash Plus / Crashless BIOS) with a known-good BIOS file.

-Use a UPS (or laptop on battery), flash from UEFI tools only, use a FAT32 USB Pen, double-check the exact model and BIOS version, read the vendor notes, close all your applications, and never interrupt once the process starts.
-Ok?
+Use a UPS (or laptop on battery), flash from UEFI tools only, use a FAT32 USB pen, double-check the exact model and BIOS version, read the vendor notes, close applications, and never interrupt once the process starts.

 To support your American Megatrends BIOS Update, or your OEMs version of the AMI BIOS to be precise, have a flick through the video carousel below.
 See if your motherboard or BaseBoard manufacturer's video instructions for updating your BIOS is listed.

-The video's below are the official OEM guides only.
-Pick your brand, then press play..
+The videos below are guides for motherboard tools.
+Pick your brand, then press play.

 This is where I find a lot of the confusion.
 People see the AMI logo, or are aware of “Aptio”, and they assume it must be an American Megatrends BIOS update they have to apply to their computers.
 They then go down the rabbit hole of searching for, and getting confused, with the Aptio IV (4), or Aptio V (5) instances, and then downloading and trying to use the AFUWIN utility.